Vedaantp/SatelliteImageSegmentation/README.md

 ## Getting Started

 ### Step 1:
 Use Wandb for experiment tracking, visualization, and collaboration in this project.
-Setup your account using [Quickstart guide](https://docs.wandb.ai/quickstart).
+Setup your account using the [Quickstart guide](https://docs.wandb.ai/quickstart).
-1. run `wandb login`
+1. Run `wandb login` in the command line
 2. Input W&B API key into the prompt.
 If you don't have an account, you'll need to sign up first on their website.
 Once you've logged in and authenticated your account, you can start using Wandb to track the weights and biases of your ML runs.
 3. Input your project name associated with your account in train.py in the line with the function wandb.init(project="PROJECT_NAME"), replacing PROJECT_NAME with the name of your project.